Kisky3/TOEIC/index.md

 5.`lay off`: to dismiss an employee

 6.`amateur`: one who engagrs in an activity as a pastime rather than as a profession;one who lacks expertise;nonprofessional.

+7.`appoint`: to designate for an office or position.

+8.`coordinate`: bring into proper order or relation; adjust.